sandervanloock/kranzenzo/README.md

 Unit tests are run by [Jest][] and written with [Jasmine][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

     yarn test

+### MySQL
+to start the MySQL deamon, start it as a service, within windows